kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

    -  macOS/Linux: source .venv/bin/activate
    -  Windows: .\.venv\Scripts\activate
    -  You must see (.venv) before continuing
- - Step 4 - run your pip version
+ - Step 4 - Install the requirements.txt with pip --version install -r requirements.txt
  - Step 5 - Start the Flask application
    - run the main application: python main.py
    - If the server runs successfully, you should see a similar message like running on http:// 127.0.0.1:5000